 A connection is the conduit that regulates the flow of data to and from the source and destination.
-When you query an app to export data from it or import data into it, that HTTP request is added to the connection’s queue and processed in order, after earlier requests.
+When you query an application to export data from or import data into it, that HTTP request is added to the connection’s queue and processed in order, after earlier requests.

 Deliberately applying connections and adjusting the concurrency levels among them gives you greater control over the volume of data that is requested.
 It’s the most powerful tool you have to optimize integration performance so that high-volume flows more quickly and high-priority records reach their destination first.

-Whenever you modify a flow step – via Flow Builder, or Resources > Exports or Imports, you have the opportunity to perform any of the following connection operations:
+Whenever you modify a flow step – via Flow builder, or Resources > Exports and Imports – you have the opportunity to perform any of the following connection operations:

-- Select an existing connection to the same endpoint (the drop-down list)
+Select an existing connection to the same endpoint (from the list of available connections registered to the current integration)

-- Create a connection (the + button) – applied to the current resource and available throughout your account
+Add a new connection (+Create connection) – applied to the current resource and available throughout your account

-- Edit an existing connection to the same endpoint (the
+Edit an existing connection to the same endpoint (the option in the list of connections)

 In other words, the Connection setting – in an import, for example – works exactly the same in either the Create import or the Edit import pane.